mogenius/docs/mogenius/docs/services/databases/redis.md

 **How to deploy**
 To set up Redis, you can add it as a service to your cloudspace.
 Select Redis from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch Redis with mogenius](./../../tutorials/how-to-set-up-redis-in-the-cloud.md).